 The Transitional Ministry Education Consortium events occur across the country -- from Zephyr Point Presbyterian Camp and Conference Center on Lake Tahoe in Nevada to Union Seminary in Richmond, Virginia on the east coast.
 All our in-person sites provide housing and meals in addition to program.

-If you are interested in learning more about the events at a particular site, click on their logo below or contact them for further information about registration, program costs and logistics, using the contact information provided.
+To learn more about the events at a particular site, click on their logo below or contact them for further information about registration, program costs or logistics, using the contact information provided.

 Located just south of Atlanta on 536 acres, Calvin Center provides a place of respite and restoration for those participating in Week 1 of Transitional Ministry Education.
 The Conference Lodge offers rooms with private baths in the same building as the classes and is only a short stroll from the Dining Room.
 There are plenty of trails to hike and wander.